08. Deploying

 Laravel Vapor is a serverless deployment platform for Laravel, powered by AWS.
 Launch your Laravel infrastructure on Vapor and fall in love with the scalable simplicity of serverless.

-Both are fantastic options, but today we're going with Forge for it's simplicity, choice of providers, and for being budget-friendly on smaller applications.
+Both are fantastic options, but today we're going with Forge for its simplicity, choice of providers, and for being budget-friendly on smaller applications.
 You can always move to Vapor later if you want the scalability of serverless.

 Sign up for your free trial with Laravel Forge and then pick your server provider: